zyedidia/nextime/README.md

 ```
 Usage of nextime:
   -clk string
-    	show summary for clock (default "all")
+    	show summary for clock ("all" for all clocks)
   -crit
     	also show critical path for selected clock
   -util